hamidgholami/terraform_lab/practice-questions/README.md

 17. What is the name of the terraform state file?
     ```txt
     terraform.tfstate
-    Understand Terraform basics
-    Practice questions based on these concepts
-    Handle Terraform and provider installation and versioning
-    Describe the plug-in based architecture
-    Demonstrate using multiple providers
-    Describe how Terraform finds and fetches providers
-    Explain when to use and not use provisioners and when to use local-exec or remote-exec
     ```
 18. How do you install terraform on different OS?
     ```txt